Jumièges Abbey: Norman Refoundation

+French Rule

+The church was enlarged in 1256.
+The abbey suffered due to the English campaign in Normandy during the Hundred Years War, but it recovered and maintained its prosperity and high position until the whole province was devastated in the French Wars of Religion.
+The church was restored in 1573. and regained some of its reputation after it was taken over by the Maurists in 1649.

-The French Revolution, however, ended its existence as a monastery, leaving only impressive ruins.
-These comprise the church, with its beautiful twin towers and western façade, and portions of the cloisters and library, the contents of which were removed to Rouen when the abbey was dissolved.
+The monks were dispersed during the French Revolution leaving only the twin towers and western façade of the church and portions of the cloisters and library.
 In the middle of the former cloister, there is still the 500-year-old yew tree.
 A gallery of the cloister was bought by Lord Stuart de Rothesay to rebuild it in Highcliffe Castle near Bournemouth, Dorset.
+The contents of the library were taken to Rouen.

 The Nobel Prize-winning French novelist Roger Martin du Gard devoted his dissertation to an archaeological study of the ruins.